microsoft/botframework-webchat-adapter-azure-communication-chat/README.md

 # Project

-ACS Webchat Adapter is a project for connecting Webchat UX to ACS chat.
+ACS WebChat Adapter is a project for connecting WebChat UX to ACS chat.

 ## Contributing